ItsTushar16/Stay_Sphere/README.md

 # StaySphere 🏡
-*A full-stack property listing platform inspired by Airbnb*
+*A full-stack property listing platform.*

 StaySphere is a full-stack web application built completely from scratch.
 It allows users to explore, list, and review accommodations across different categories, with secure authentication, image uploads, search, and filtering functionality.